 Presented by academics from the Faculty of Arts, our programs are structured around a combination of lecture-style presentations and facilitated discussions, with guest speakers drawn from across the University and from our external partner organisations such as the National Gallery of Victoria and Guardian Australia.

 Discussion sessions offer vibrant conversation and debate, and a chance to pick the brains of our knowledgeable speakers.
 You can share your thoughts and ask questions, or simply listen and observe if that’s your preferred mode of learning.
 Our programs are informal, with no assignments.
 We aim to create a relaxed atmosphere that encourages an open exchange of ideas.

-All programs also include light refreshments - which, for our evening programs, includes a glass of wine.
+On campus programs also usually include light refreshments – which, for our evening programs, includes a glass of wine.